Sir Boateng Online

 Multiple connections with the same label.

-Step 4: Writing the code and Importing them to Proteus
+Step 4: Writing the code and Import them to Proteus

 The programming codes (Sketches) for this 4-way Arduino traffic system have been provided at the end of the post.
 Download the file and unzip it to a folder on your computer.